saloppe73/joinmarket-clientserver/docs/TESTING-SNICKER.md

 Current pull request/branch [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/768).

 Instructions here are very subject to change.
-This was written from commit https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/768/commits/b545986cb5df1798dc71b91cdaa2a917638bbd5c
+This was written from commit https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/768/commits/bca004ccbec01bd7b6a2b39b18fefd767c071237

+The main user-facing body of what is created here is to be found in the directory `scripts/snicker`, consisting of scripts:
+* `snicker-seed-tx.py` - create a fake SNICKER transaction in your own wallet
+* `snicker-finder.py` - scan recent blocks for Joinmarket or SNICKER candidate transactions
+* `create-encrypted-proposal.py` - takes transactions found from the above and makes proposals, uploading them to a server
+* `snicker-server.py` - implements a simple server serving over *.onion, with a sqlite database to store proposals, and defends against spam only mildly with a proof of work requirement (see below)
+* `receive-snicker.py` - polls above server to read new proposals, parse them and broadcasts completed SNICKER coinjoins when found, storing the new keys as imports (see details on wallet handling below).

 #### Quick review of SNICKER functionality